 Age Well was a project which set out to discover how the generation of people currently aged 55-65 can protect their mental health and wellbeing as they get older.

-We are investigating the practice of offering and administering direct payments for people who lack capacity.
+We investigated the practice of offering and administering direct payments for people who lack capacity.

 The Dementia Engagement and Empowerment Project (DEEP) collects information about all the important, inspiring and exciting UK activities, groups and projects that involve people living with dementia, influencing services and polices that affect them.